taranjit91/portfolio-300854507/README.md

-# COMP308-W2017-Lesson3B
+# COMP308-W2017-Assignment 1

-## Welcome to Lesson 3 - Building Web Apps with Express
+## Create portfolio using express and node js

 please use **`npm install`** to install project dependencies